Neptune is blue and banded with clouds and storms.

 • 1846: Using mathematical calculations, astronomers discover Neptune, increasing the number of known planets to eight.
 Neptune's largest moon, Triton, is found the same year.

 • 1983: Pioneer 10 crosses the orbit of Neptune and becomes the first human-made object to travel beyond the orbits of the planets of our solar system.
-The spacecraft remains on a trajectory heading towards the red star Aldebaran (in the constellation Taurus) and is expected to pass by it in about 2,000,000 years.
+The spacecraft remains on a trajectory heading toward the red star Aldebaran (in the constellation Taurus) and is expected to pass by it in about 2,000,000 years.

 • 1984: Astronomers find evidence for the existence of a ring system around Neptune.